IslamZaoui/TwittChatApp/README.md

 if you want to use this project as a learning reference I have no problem with that, just don't take it completely as it like you make it

+# Contact

-# submit an issue or Discussion to ask, fix and tell me anything
+Submit an issue or Discussion to ask, report a problem, and tell me any ideas to implement